Cleaning of Polished Concrete Guide

 - When you apply a cleaner on a concrete surface, give it sufficient time to mop all dust and debris from the floor.
 This is very crucial when the floor contains sticky and hard-to-remove particles like grease.

 - There is nothing wrong with being systematic.
 It becomes more essential when cleaning is required for large areas of the concrete floor, often the case in commercial properties.
 You can start mopping in one area and then gradually move to the next in a proper sequence.
 With this approach, one can ensure they don’t miss a single place on the floor in the cleaning process.

 - Don’t let the cleaning agent become dry, or it may increase your efforts to clean the floor.
 As said earlier, you can go a systematic way.
 Divide the entire floor into small areas and clean the first area’s solution before moving on to the next.

 - Use only pH-neutral material as a cleaning solution.
 Avoid using ammonia, citrus cleaner, bleaches, pine-based cleaners, and vinegar, as they are not pH-neutral materials.

 - If the floor seems to be losing its shine or polish, you may dry-run a high-speed burnisher over the floor.
 Wet burnishing is also possible with the use of a guard solution.
 Burnishing will grind the dirt on the floor and pop the shine and light reflectivity back.

 - Typically, one should renew the polishing process of the concrete floor after every two to three years.
 But if you are using a diamond impregnated cleaning pad on the auto scrubber machine.
-The diamonds in a pad micro-polishes the floor on a daily basis.
+The diamonds in a pad micro-polishes the floor daily.
 This technology is environmentally friendly and provides a glossy, mechanically densified surface with increased resistance to dirt and wear.